dwarvesf/handbook/community/memo.md

 ---
 title: Memo Handbook
 short_title: Memo
+description: "Memo is where we share everything we learn, build, and think about product craftsmanship, engineering, and our culture.
+It's our commitment to learning in public."
 date: 2021-03-21
-description: Memo is where we share everything we learn, build, and think about product craftsmanship, engineering, and our culture.
-It's our commitment to learning in public.
 authors:
   - tieubao
 tags: